Athena Chan, Ph.D.

 - Psychosocial aging and resilience

-- Intergenerational relationships and programs
+- Intergenerational relationships and family transitions

-- Ambiguous loss and family adaptation in dementia
+- Dementia, ambiguous loss, and family adaptation

 - Mixed methods research